 - Preheat your broiler.

-- Place the grilled pizza pie on a broiler proof tray and spread a thin layer of the whipped goat cheese over the top.
-Sprinkle with the caramelized onions and top with the purple fig slices.
-Reserve a few of the caramelized onions to sprinkle over the top for garnish.
+Place the grilled pizza pie on a broiler proof tray and spread a thin layer of the whipped goat cheese over the top.
+Sprinkle with the caramelized onions and top with the sliced purple fig. Reserve a few of the caramelized onions to sprinkle over the top for garnish.

 - Broil for about a minute or so until the broiler flames get to kiss the figs and cheese.

-- Remove from the broiler and serve your fig pizza sprinkled with the fresh herbs, reserved caramelized onions and red onion slices if desired.
+Remove from the broiler and serve sprinkled with the fresh herbs and reserved caramelized onions.